Mobile banking is very popular in Belgium, with residents using apps for day-to-day banking, money transfers and even in-store payments.

 Users with newer phones can log into some online banking apps using only a fingerprint.

-What can you do to protect yourself with online banking?
+What can you do to protect yourself when banking online?

-As well as the bank providing security features, there are things you can do as a user to avoid your security being compromised.
+As well as the bank providing security features, there are several ways that you can avoid your security being compromised as a mobile banking customer.

 - Choose a strong password – don’t use your date of birth;